cisphon/Steam-Snooper/README.md

 This allows you to partially generate a friends list of a someone's private friends list on steam.

+You can find the latest and older versions [here](https://github.com/cisphon/Steam-Snooper/releases)

 It takes a while to generate a list of someone's friends since it simply stumbles upon people who happen to be friends with the private person you're looking for.

 ## Here's a visual example of how it works: